Make a Killer App with these 8 Psychological Functions

 A shield makes the user feel safe and protected against real security threats and other social threats like feeling stupid.

-Features ideas: encryption, antivirus, chat history, anonymity, screenshots, clear input responses
+Features ideas: encryption, antivirus, chat history, anonymity, simplified tools, low-difficulty high-productivity tools, screenshots, clear input responses

 Apps that use them well: Antivirus software, Snapchat with its screenshot notification, Amazon’s Alexa assistant with clear, useful input and response choices for customer support